JulienBigi/coinbase-wallet-viewer/README.md

 # Coinbase Wallet Viewer

 ## Overview

 Coinbase Wallet Viewer is a React application that allows users to view their Coinbase exchange wallet information.
 The app features a pie chart to visualize wallet distribution and supports both light and dark themes.

 ## Features

-- 📊 Display wallet information fetched from the Coinbase API [In progess...]
+- 📊 Display wallet information fetched from the Coinbase API [TO DO]
-- 📈 Visualize wallet distribution using a pie chart [TO DO]
 - 🔄 Real-time data updates [TO DO]
 - 🔒 Secure API integration [TO DO]
 - 🌓 Toggle between light and dark themes [Done ✅]
+- 📈 Visualize wallet distribution using a pie chart (TEMPORALLY fetch by a .json file) [Done ✅]

 ## Prerequisites

 - Node.js 16.x or higher
 - npm 7.x or higher
 - Coinbase Exchange account